lavkherwa/Node-MongoDB/README.md

 ## NEW - Added JWT Token authentication

-Now to access the any api's you need the token first.
+Now to access any api's you need to provide token.
 - Register new user <br>
   [POST] http://localhost:3000/register
 - Get **token** for registered user <br>